Intermittency for the wave and heat equations with fractional noise in time: Hyperbolic case: Existence of the solution

 This concludes the summary of the results of \cite{B12} which are needed here.

-\section{Hyperbolic case: existence of the solution}
+\section{Hyperbolic case: Existence of the solution}

-In this section, we prove the existence of the solution of equation \eqref{wave} in any space dimension $d \geq 1$, when $f$ is a kernel of cases (i)-(iv).
-This yields the conclusion of Theorem 2.1.(a) and (b) (with $p=2$).
+In this section, we prove the existence of a solution of equation \eqref {wave} [given by \eqref{Wiener-chaos-sol}] in any space dimension $d \geq1$, when $f$ is a kernel of cases (i)--(iv).
+This yields the conclusion of Theorem~\ref{wave-main}(a) and (b) (with $p=2$).

-We let $G = G_{\rm w}$ and $w = w_{\rm w}$.
+We let $G = G_\mathrm{ w}$ and $w = w_\mathrm{ w}$.
 We introduce the following constant: